Problem Solving

 2. If the script is unable to download a file needed for the update, check you have a leading '/' character in your Filename or Zipfile keyword line or that you have specified the full URL, including the "http://" part.

 3. If the script is unable to download a file needed for the update, can you download it by typing the URL into the address bar of Internet Explorer?
-If not, perhaps you have misspelled the URL, not uploaded the correct file or there is a security issue on your server which is preventing the Web Update Wizard getting at the file.
+If not, perhaps you have misspelled the URL, not uploaded the correct file or there is a security issue on your server which is preventing the Software Update Wizard getting at the file.

 5. If your ExecBefore or ExecAfter commands are not working correctly, ensure that you use quotation marks where the path is or expands to a long filename.